Zhouyiy/17645GroupProjectTeamA/movieRecommend/model/rate-prediction/report_alternative_scenario.md

 ### Design attributes

 #### Accuracy
 We split the data into a train-test split of 70%:30%.
-On training data, we performed a grid search of the optimal hyper-parameters of two models(`alpha` for Lasso, `max_depth` and `n_estimators` for random forest).
-And we use the mean-squared-error(MSE) as our criterion.
+On training data, we performed a grid search for the optimal hyper-parameters of two models(`alpha` for Lasso, `max_depth` and `n_estimators` for random forest).
+And we use the mean-squared-error(MSE) as our criterion to compare the two models.
 It turns out that the MSE of Lasso is 0.533825, and the one for random forest is 0.533390.
 In this sense, the linear regression model achieve almost the same accuracy as random forest do on predicting the popularity.

 #### Training Time